How to Become a Public Health Nurse

 As with all jobs in the nursing field, earning potential increases with additional education and experience.
 Nurses typically are awarded a raise during annual employee performance reviews.
-Certifications can give nurses an additional bump in their paycheck.
+Certifications can give nurses an additional bump in their paychecks.

-Part Four How Do You Become A Public Health Nurse?
+How to Become A Public Health Nurse

-To become a public health nurse you must first become a registered nurse (RN).
+To become a public health nurse, you must first become a registered nurse (RN).

 Step 1: Attend an Accredited Nursing Program